 Even though younger patients can be particularly suitable for ICL, you need to be over 21 years old to have the treatment and you also need to have a stable glasses prescription.

 To give you a guide of the prescriptions that can be treated successfully, we would recommend up to -18.00D for short sightedness, +10.00D for long sightedness and up to + or -4.50D of astigmatism.
 If your prescription is beyond this, ICL surgery can be followed a few months later with laser treatment to correct any residual focusing issues.

 If you have other eye problems, such as cataracts, glaucoma or recurrent inflammation, then ICL may not be a suitable option.
 You will also need an eye scan at your first consultation to check that you have enough room in the front of your eye to fit the ICL safely.

 Implantable contact lens surgery at Moorfields Private is more affordable than you might think.
 The fee for your first consultation will be from £175 and the full cost of your onward treatment will be confirmed once you have agreed your personalised plan with your consultant.

-As a guide, this will be from £3,500 per eye.
+The price for ICL surgery is £3700 for one eye or £6800 for both eyes.
 This price is inclusive of your consultant’s professional fees, as well as your personalised care plan, detailed diagnostic tests and checks, and two follow up appointments for your aftercare.

 There may be circumstances where additional scans/tests are required that are outside the package price.
 This is rare and your consultant will discuss this with you if any additional tests are required.